Skip to main content

 Intermediate

 The primary statute concerning family medical history is GINA, which is divided into two main parts.
-Title I applies to health insurers, preventing them from using your to determine eligibility or premiums.
+Title I applies to health insurers, preventing them from using your genetic information to determine eligibility or premiums.
 Title II applies to employers and is the most relevant to this discussion.

 How Do GINA and the ADA Interact?

-A request for family medical history is not a disability-related inquiry under the ADA, but the health it is part of may contain such questions.
+A request for family medical history is not a disability-related inquiry under the ADA, but the health risk assessment it is part of may contain such questions.
 Therefore, the wellness program as a whole must comply with both statutes.

 The incentive, whether a reward or a penalty, cannot be so substantial that it coerces employees into participating.
 This is a critical point ∞ a program is not considered voluntary if an employee feels they have no real choice but to participate and disclose sensitive health information.